 Kreuzstraße, narrow street between the City Hall and the eastern reconstructed post war developments around the square Altmarkt.
 Start- and endpoints are the church Kreuzkirche and the building Gewandhaus.

-Kristall (cinema), was built in 1997 by the "Architektenbüro Himmelb(l)au" in form of a crystal, originally as extension building to the cinema Rundkino.
+Kristall (Crystal, cinema), was built in 1997 by the "Architektenbüro Himmelb(l)au" in form of a crystal, originally as extension building to the cinema Rundkino.

 The "Kristall" is the only, somewhat attractive part of the whole building and points towards the block of flats that line the Prager Straße.
 The building front pointing towards the road called St.Peterburger Straße is a rather unattractive, bare concrete front with metallic grids.